 The CDC agrees: Face shields are not a mask substitute, as they have large gaps that allow viral particles to escape.

 If you work at a place where you readily interact with people every day, like a grocery store, then the addition of a face shield or goggles can give your eyes a layer of protection, too.
 While the nose and mouth are the biggest sources of viral transmission, the eyes are also a potential route.

 You might also consider a face shield if you are interacting with someone who is deaf or hearing impaired, in which case, choose one that wraps around the sides of your face and extends below the chin or is hooded, suggests the CDC.

-Bottom line: In general, if you're going to wear a face shield, wear it over a mask.
+Bottom line: In general, if you're going to wear a face shield, wear it over an N95 mask.

 How to Wear a Mask Properly